 Before the Charity Commission published their posts, they gave the former Trustees sight of their Inquiry report for comment.
 The report is understood to have been written by Janet Mernane, being the person who, as the Lead Investigator, orchestrated the Commission’s woeful Inquiry into the Charity’s affairs.

 Note: Mention of an Inquiry having been conducted is itself distinctly misleading, since no semblance of an Inquiry was ever conducted by the Commission.

-The former Trustees responded directly to Helen Stephenson, the Charity Commission CEO, with their comments.
+The former Trustees responded directly to Helen Stephenson, Chief Executive Officer [CEO] of the Charity Commission, with their comments.